KvanTTT/Articles/Genealogy-Tree-In-Git/English.md

 The first command, `checkout`, creates a branch for each person.
 The `--orphan` flag allows you to create orphan branches, i.e. branches without parents.
-The orphan branch is created once - the next time you switch braches using the `checkout` command this parameter is omitted.
+The orphan branch is created once—the next time you switch branches using the `checkout` command this parameter is omitted.
 In the end, almost all commits have parents, except the most distant ancestors, as the earlier ones are unknown.